marcelmilosz/myBlog-NextJs-React-MongoDb/posts/mastering-javascript-thumb.md

 console.log(result); // Output: 5
 ```

-Another important aspect of JavaScript is the concept of scope.
+Another important aspect of JavaScript is the concept of **scope**.
 In JavaScript, variables have function scope, which means that a variable declared inside a function is only accessible within that function.
 Here's an example:

 ```js
 function testScope() {